nwutils/nw-builder/README.md

 Type: `String`
 Default value: `false`

 The Name of your NW.js app.
-If this value is set to null, it will autodetect the `name` from your projects package.json.
+If this value is set to null, it will autodetect the `name` from your project's package.json.
 This will be used to generate a plist file for mac.

 #### options.appVersion